alexfoglia1/axel/README.md

 ## How to build AXEL

 The hosted development environment is an x86_64 machine running Ubuntu 22.04 LTS.
-An x86 gcc cross compiler and binutils shall be present in your $PATH environment variable to compile AXEL.
+An x86 gcc cross compiler and binutils shall be present in the $PATH environment variable to compile AXEL.
 Refer to [this guide](https://wiki.osdev.org/GCC_Cross-Compiler) to get one.

 The build process is automated through: